|

 Cotton!" she implored.
 "Pray make him take it off.
 Pray do, Mr.

-Just before the drop fell, she told Dr. Cotton once again that she was
+keep her spirits up.
+Just before the drop fell, she told Dr. Cotton once again

-At around 8.30 a.m., when the preparations were complete, Langley withdrew the
+At around 8.40 a.m., the preparations were complete and

 halcyon days, the sentence of the court meant what it said - not an execution